Chaussée de Louvain 99

 Its façade illustrates the prosperity and dynamism of the larger Brussels area at this period.
 The church of the Beguinage of Brussels inspired its architecture.

 Inside are stained glass windows and paintings depicting biblical scenes and the life of saints including Saint Josse, patron saint of the parish and 7th century hermit.
-In the choir, the painting on the altarpiece on the high altar is a copy of the Assumption of the Virgin by Rubens.
+In the choir, the painting on the high altar is a copy of the Assumption of the Virgin by Rubens.
 Also worth seeing is a sculpted Stations of the Cross, donated by eminent parishioners of the time and the organs, at the centre of which is David playing the harp accompanied by four angels.

 KIKIRPA : Photo-library online